“Schools should explore not only how ICT can supplement traditional ways of teaching but also how it can open up new and different ways of learning.”

 The ISTE Standards for Education Leaders provide a framework for guiding digital age learning.
 Use it to explore the knowledge, skills and behaviors to develop as an e-learning leader.

 Allister Williamson describes his role as e-Learning coordinator at Pakuranga College, which involves overseeing their professional learning programme.
 They have systems in place to support teachers with learning to use digital technologies effectively.
-These include: whole school audits of capability, a system of rubrics to support teachers with next steps for learning, a professional learning programme based on teacher inquiry supported by e-mentors.
+These include - whole school audits of capability, a system of rubrics to support teachers with next steps for learning, and a professional learning programme based on teacher inquiry supported by e-mentors.

 Sandy Bornholdt talks about her role as an e-learning coordinator and explains how she is working with kaiako to incorporate e-learning and STEAM in the classroom at Matapihi School, a full immersion kura.
 Sandy has enjoyed developing her cultural capability as part of the role.
 She brings strengths that can support kaiako to realise the potential that digital technologies bring.